[This article was originally posted on the Oxfam From Poverty to Power blog on 26 July 2022]

 This regression is happening against the backdrop of a savage rollback in the state’s capacity.
 The government has removed career civil servants, renegued on the expectation that key ministries should be withheld from political appointees and acted to undermine gains in transparency and accountability.

-Among its many counter-reforms, this year, the Congress passed two crucial pieces of legislation: removing oversight of higher education standards and giving parents the right to approve all school teaching materials.
+Among its many counter-reforms, in 2022, the Congress passed two crucial pieces of legislation: removing oversight of higher education standards and giving parents the right to approve all school teaching materials.

 Attacks on higher education standards have been driven by the private interest of the owners of private universities and a handful of public university leaders.